Taian Shandong, China Travel Guide

 For longer stays, holiday rentals or serviced apartments might be suitable, with more space and kitchen facilities.

-These are not as common for visitors in Tai'a compared to major Chinese cities.
+These are not typically as common for visitors in Tai'a compared to major Chinese cities.
 Local rental websites might have more alternatives.

 Reliable service, modern amenities, city center location.